 4. On the Connection Type page, select the type of Internet connection you are using on your computer from the Please choose your connection type box.
-This connection type determines the best quality
+This connection type determines the best quality settings that Ekiga will use during calls.
+If you do not know the connection type, contact your system administrator.
+Click Forward.
+You can change these settings later.

-Figure 3.52.
-Selecting Connection Type
+Figure 3.52: Selecting Connection Type